danielbush/BeerBot/README.md

 Case 3 is really a special case of case 1.
 But it is very common way to request actions from the bot.

-Take these other examples:
-  "hey beerbot"
-  "what do you think, beerbot?"
-  "do you hate beerbot?"

-You could write a module that